Equine Podiatry Consultations

 Suggested goal in terms of hoof score, and recommendation of when the next appointment should be.

-Our clients can expect our full support and commitment to helping solve their problems and access to help doesn’t start or end within the appointment.
+Whether you choose our equine podiatry service with or without a report, our clients can expect our full support and commitment to helping solve their problems and access to help doesn’t start or end within the appointment.
 Clients are invited to schedule on-going support by Zoom, Messenger/FB, email or phone should they need it.
 They can also browse our resources, join our membership programme, book on-to-one or small group mentorship, purchase on-line courses or attend educational events to learn more about pro-active, holistic and integrative hoof care for their horse.
+Clients are often invited to book maintenance consults for ongoing hoof care (subject to availability and suitability).

 Prices & how to book